 You will need, at the very minimum, three days in Florence, but longer is better.
 It is impossible not to love Florence.

-Best Photo Spots: 1.
-The top of the Campanile for views of the Duomo and the rooftops, and 2.
+Check out these amazing photo spots in Florence: 1. the top of the Campanile for views of the Duomo and the rooftops, and 2.
 Piazzale Michelangelo for views over the entire city.

 Text and photo by James of Travel Collecting